xinan-nancy-chen/rOMT/README.md

 (b) VisIt 3.0.2 for flux vectors <br />

 ## Demo
-The 3D MRI dataset is too large to run on a typical desktop computer, so usually we instead put it on a cluster with 40 cores.
-However, for the purpose of demonstration, we resampled the original sample data by 0.5 and reduced the data frames included.
-Here we take two sample cases.
-The paramters and instructions for running on the original large dataset can be found in getParams_original.m and the whole dataset can be downloaded at xxx.
+The original 3D MRI dataset (each of size 100*106*100 and in total 11 frames) is too time and memory-consuming to run on a typical desktop computer, so usually we put it on a CPU cluster with 40 cores which may take about 24 hours to run.
+Even though it may lose lots of details and information, for the purpose of demonstration, we downsized the original sample data by 0.5 and reduced the data frames to 7.
+It takes about 70 minutes to run the sample data on a computer with 2.6 GHz Intel Core i7 and 16 GB memory. <br />
-'01:20:45' for C371
+### Instructions

+The paramters and instructions for running on the original large dataset can be found in getParams_original.m and the whole dataset can be available upon request.